ryanq47/WhisperNet-Offensive/docs/Simple_HTTP.md

 ```

 Then, when a command is requested, it does alookup with the RID that was popped from the FormJQueue, gets the command, and sends it back to the client.

+#### Addtl Notes
+The data field for the Command keys in redis do not validate the type(s) of sync keys in said field.
+TLDR: Any json dict can go into the data field.